 Students may pursue:

-an M.S. in Technological Systems Management in one of the following areas of concentration:
+an M.S. in Technological Systems Management in one of the following areas of interest:

 - Educational Technology

 - Global Operations Management

 - Energy and Environmental Systems

 Additionally, a student may obtain an Advanced Graduate Certificate in the following areas:

 The certificate prepares current and prospective teachers to use advanced technologies in learning and teaching, and helps business and industrial trainers and educators to develop and teach computer applications, multimedia technologies, and computer-based documentation.
 Students elect either the school track or the business/industry track.
 Specific requirements.

 This Certificate program helps managers develop their abilities to use advanced technologies in their companies, understand their business processes, reduce waste and inefficiencies, and improve the bottom line of their companies.
 Specific Requirements.

 Students take a common core of 6 credits, a block of 15 credits specific to their concentration, and 9 credits of electives.
 A master’s project also must be completed by students in Environmental and Waste Management and Educational Computing concentrations.